jammyness/RenPy_TestforGit/README.md

 A test RenPy Game to get used to working with Github!

 TEST: updating the ReadMe to test the GitHub connecction!
+TEst: This is trying to update the branch - Jam